hackclub/assemble/covid.md

 ### Self-report Response

 If an attendee or organizer begins to show symptoms and/or has a positive test, they must isolate and leave the event.
-They are responsible for coordinating housing.
+They are responsible for coordinating housing and rebooking travel if needed.

 We will send a notification email to attendees with exposure details if there is a positive test.